 Therefore, inpatient rehab is usually a larger upfront investment, whereas the cost of outpatient treatment is generally more spread out.

-Paying for Withdrawal Treatment in New Mexico
+Cost of Rehab Treatment in New Mexico

 Addiction treatment is undoubtedly expensive, though the exact cost varies drastically on both your situation and your desired luxury level.